merivale/victor/docs/displacers.md

 Intuitively, this message is almost identical to the corresponding message involving the `Yes3` modality: `"James should know"` and `"James ought to know"` are virtually synonymous.
 (On the assumption that `"should"` is indeed the result of the `PAST` elaboration—which it certainly *appears* to be—this fact is some more small support for my claim that `"ought"` is likewise the result of this elaboration.)
 The claim as a whole evokes a more distant kind of necessity than the claim that he *must* know.
 It must be, then, that `Yes2` and `Yes3` are informationally very close, such that in the present context their difference becomes vanishingly small.
 In other contexts, however, `Yes2` appears to have a closer affinity with `Yes1` (as we will see in the next section).
 And in general, if I want to deny that he *should* know, should I say that he *needn’t* know or that he *might not* know?
 It is hard to choose.
 Overall, I suggest that `Yes2` lies informationally *between* `Yes1` and `Yes3`.
 And that, belatedly, is the reason for the numbering, which might at first have looked a little odd.

-## 4. Secondary PREORDAINED and REGULAR Messages
+## 4. Secondary PREORDAINED Messages

 The secondary `DISPLACED` elaboration can be applied on top of the conservative `PREORDAINED` and conservative `REGULAR` elaborations.
 The result, in either case, is nothing particularly remarkable, but needs mentioning in order to clear the way for some more interesting messages that I will examine in this section.
 In both cases, the result is a judgement just like the ones met in the previous section, concerning the satsifaction of the underlying condition; it is simply that the underlying condition is either a conservative `PREORDAINED` or a conservative `REGULAR` one.
 For example, `"They will be getting married next month"` can be read as a speculation concerning their present plans; while `"She may take the bus to work"` may encode a speculation concerning her present commuting habits.
 Matters are considerably more intriguing when the `PREORDAINED` and `REGULAR` *themselves* incorporate a secondary displacer.